raghavneesh/rakkar/README.md

                can have a String or function or javascript object '.' notation as it's value, that returns an array to the tag.
 It is useful, in creating same HTML fragment for different items.

-Files included has running demo.
+Files included can be used to run a demo.
 Lets have a look here:

       XML file should be like this: